MicrosoftDocs/azure-docs/articles/billing/billing-save-compute-costs-reservations.md

 A reservation discount only applies to resources associated with Enterprise, Pay-As-You-Go, or CSP subscription types.
 Resources that run in a subscription with other offer types don't receive the reservation discount.
 For enterprise enrollments, enterprise Dev/Test subscriptions aren’t eligible for the reservation benefits.

-To better understand how Reservations affects your billing, see the following topics:
+To better understand how Reservations affects your billing, see the following articles:

+Service plans:

 -  [Understand Azure Reserved VM Instances discount](billing-understand-vm-reservation-charges.md)
 - [Understand Azure reservation discount](billing-understand-vm-reservation-charges.md)
 - [Understand Azure Cosmos DB reservation discount](billing-understand-cosmosdb-reservation-charges.md)

+Software plans:

+- Understand Azure reservation discount and usage for RedHat
 - [Understand Azure reservation discount and usage for SUSE](billing-understand-suse-reservation-charges.md)

 ## When the reservation term expires

 At the end of the reservation term, the billing discount expires, and the virtual machine, SQL database, Azure Cosmos DB, or other resource is billed at the pay-as-you go price.
 Azure Reservations don't auto-renew.
 To continue getting the billing discount, you must buy a new reservation for eligible services and software.

 ## Discount applies to different sizes

 When you buy a reservation, the discount can apply to other instances with attributes that are within the same size group.
+This feature is known as instance size flexibility.
 The flexibility of the discount coverage depends on the type of reservation and the attributes you pick when you buy the reservation.

 Service plans:

-- Reserved VM Instances: When you buy the reservation, if you select **Optimized for**: **instance size flexibility**, the discount coverage depends on the VM size you select.
+- Reserved VM Instances: When you buy the reservation and select **Optimized for**: **instance size flexibility**, the discount coverage depends on the VM size you select.
 The reservation can apply to the virtual machines (VMs) sizes in the same size series group.
 For more information, see [Virtual machine size flexibility with Reserved VM Instances](../virtual-machines/windows/reserved-vm-instance-size-flexibility.md).
 - SQL Database reserved capacity: The discount coverage depends on the performance tier you pick.
 For more information, see [Understand how an Azure reservation discount is applied](billing-understand-reservation-charges.md).
 - Azure Cosmos DB reserved capacity: The discount coverage depends on the provisioned throughput.
 For more information, see [Understand how an Azure Cosmos DB reservation discount is applied](billing-understand-cosmosdb-reservation-charges.md).

 Software plans:

 - SUSE Linux Enterprise software plan: The discount coverage depends on the vCPUs of the VMs where you run the SUSE software.
 For more information, see [Understand how the SUSE Linux Enterprise software plan discount is applied](billing-understand-suse-reservation-charges.md).